-I have had quite a few Ruger firearms over the years, and for the most part my experience with the company has been a good one.
+Over the years I have had quite a few Ruger firearms and for the most part my experience with the company has been a good one.
 My first real rifle was a Ruger, and both family and friends have also used a bunch of different Ruger models over the years.

 There are many different Ruger American models, but the one I will be looking at today is the Go Wild model.
-This model comes with custom Cerakote and camouflage, and its chambered in the very popular 6.5 Creedmoor.
+This model comes with custom Cerakote and camouflage, and it’s chambered in the very popular 6.5 Creedmoor.
 As I opened the box I thought it had a handsome look to it, but looks don’t go very far in these mountains so I wanted to see how it performed more than anything.

 With the gun shouldered, I ran the bolt a few times which felt better than I expected.
 The three-lug bolt of the American needs less lift to unlock from the breech, sixty-degrees of lift instead of the standard ninety-degrees.
 The smooth raceway had the bolt sliding very clean, and with the short lift it made it quick to reload.

 After getting the rifle setup with a scope, bipod and some ammo, it was time to get it hot.
-I arrived at one of my shooting spots with an assortment of ammunition, some Hornady Match 120 grain, as well as some Federal 130 grain Gold Medal ammunition.
+I arrived at one of my shooting spots with an assortment of ammunition.
+Some Hornady Match 120 grain, as well as some Federal 130 grain Gold Medal ammunition.
 I had also brought some handloads of my favorite hunting load, which consisted of Cayuga solid copper bullets.
 I’ve used them several times in the past on both deer and elk, and if my better half was to use this rifle for hunting I wanted to see how it shot these bullets.

 With a target set up at one hundred yards, I laid on my shooting mat to zero the little Ruger.
 Using the Hornady ammunition I zeroed the rifle, and fired a quick three-shot group.

 With my binoculars I picked out a couple targets that were about ten inches in diameter.
-One of them I ranged at four-hundred and sixty yards, not too far but definitely something realistic for a deer in these mountains.
+One of them I ranged at four-hundred and sixty yards.
+Not too far but definitely something realistic for a deer in these mountains.
 After zeroing the turrets on my scope, I adjusted 2.1 MRAD of elevation to correct for the distance.
 The wind was dead calm, so I held center on the target, and pressed the trigger.